Buying VS Renting Skis: Unbiased Pros & Cons

 This guide isn’t to persuade you one way or the other but to lay out all the pros and cons that come with renting or owning your own gear.

-It’s clear that brand new skiers should rent and that regular skiers should invest in some new skis
+In my opinion it's clear that brand-new skiers should rent for the first few times and that regular skiers should look to invest in equipment for the long-term.

 Be sure to calculate the cost of renting vs buying and see for yourself in how many years it will take to pay off.
 It may be sooner or longer than you expect, depending if excess baggage calculations come into it.